 The NAHB/Royal Building Products RMI survey asks remodelers to rate five components of the remodeling market as "good," "fair" or "poor."
 Each question is measured on a scale from 0 to 100, where an index number above 50 indicates that a higher share view conditions as good than poor.

-The Current Conditions Index is an average of three of these components: the current market for large remodeling projects, moderately-sized projects and small projects.
-The Future Indicators Index is an average of the other two components: the current rate at which leads and inquiries are coming in and the current backlog of remodeling projects.
+The Current Conditions Index is an average of three components: the current market for large remodeling projects, moderately-sized projects and small projects.
+The Future Indicators Index is an average of two components: the current rate at which leads and inquiries are coming in and the current backlog of remodeling projects.
 The overall RMI is calculated by averaging the Current Conditions Index and the Future Indicator Index.
 Any number over 50 indicates that more remodelers view remodeling market conditions as good than poor.

 For the full RMI tables, please visit nahb.org/rmi